Please call first by dialing 865-215-5320

 - Nipple changes

-Cervical cancer, which affects the lower part of a woman's reproductive system, is one of the most common cancers found in women in the U.S. According to the American Cancer Society, in 2012 more than 12,000 new cases each year, which result in more than 5,000 deaths.
-An average of 400 new cases is documented in Tennessee each year.
+Cervical cancer, which affects the lower part of a woman’s reproductive system, is one of the most common cancers found in women in the U.S. According to the American Cancer Society, in 2012 more than 12,000 new cases of invasive cervical cancer were diagnosed in the U.S. and more than 4,000 women died from the disease.

 Studies have found that a number of activities can contribute to a woman getting cervical cancer, including smoking or having sexual intercourse with many partners.
 However, the good news is that cervical cancer is nearly 100% curable if it is found early.

 You are eligible for a free cervical cancer screening if you meet the general eligibility guidelines (you do not have insurance, your insurance does not pay for this service, and you meet income guidelines)